International-GNSS-Service/SLM/doc/source/configuration.rst

 We use Django_'s :ref:`permission framework <topics/auth/default:permissions and authorization>`
 to control user access to certain functionality.
 If you wish to add your own permissions you may set this directive to the import path of a function that returns a :class:`~django.contrib.auth.models.Permission` :class:`~django.db.models.query.QuerySet`.
 The SLM will use this in the admin as the set of user permissions that should be offered on the user change forms.
-Superflous permissions will be hidden.
+Superfluous permissions will be hidden.

 ``SLM_DEFAULT_PERMISSION_GROUPS``
 ---------------------------------